 All the filter parameters and values, such as current page, location, and sort order, are stored in the browser URL after the hash sign.
 For example, a search on a site that lists tropical fruits, with search filters for size and color might look like this:

-SXA supports both Lucene and Solr search engines.
+SXA supports Lucene, Solr and Azure search.
 The search engines are used for searching in the content databases, as well as for searching in a number of operational databases that Sitecore uses for collecting analytics data, test data, and so on.

 Make sure to enable the search configuration file depending on the Sitecore environment configuration: Website\App_Config\Include\z.Foundation.Overrides